 “The Chinese medical model discovered that the human body is crisscrossed by these invisible lines of energy,” explains Dr. Steve Moreau, DOM, AP, a licensed acupuncturist and instructor at the Florida College of Integrative Medicine.
 “TCM theory also holds that each meridian pathway is connected to a specific organ.
 It’s this interconnection of specific points that allows acupressure to work.”

 Is it effective?
-The research says yes.
-One review found acupressure to be effective at reducing pain in nine of ten studies.
+The research says yes. found acupressure to be effective at reducing pain in nine of ten studies.
 With a 2,000-year-old track record, this method of pain management has certainly stood the test of time.

 When using acupressure to apply self-massage, it’s important that you be patient and consistent.
 Improvements may not be immediate, but regular massage can reduce pain as well as the likelihood of recurrences.